MattOpen/Coloris/README.md

 ### Customizing the color picker

 The color picker can be configured by calling `Coloris()` and passing an options object to it.
 For example, to activate **dark** mode and disable **alpha** support, add some swatches, change button to round and left:

 Important: pass a selector when calling Coloris()

-The default selector is '[cdata-oloris]'.
+The default selector is '[data-coloris]'.
 If you pass the default selector, this will overwrite the coloris default settings with your own settings.
+Your new settings will be reflected by all instances.

 ```js
 Coloris({